Last updated on : 19 Nov, 2025

 Bad breath is often a result of poor oral hygiene, dry mouth, or dietary habits, and in most cases, it can be effectively managed at home.
 By following simple yet powerful remedies, such as staying hydrated, maintaining good oral hygiene, using natural ingredients like baking soda, yoghurt, and parsley, and improving your diet, you can significantly reduce bad breath.

-However, if symptoms persist, consult a dentist or healthcare provider to rule out underlying health conditions.
+Remember that persistent halitosis may be a symptom of a deeper medical issue, therefore, if symptoms persist, consult a dentist or healthcare provider to rule out underlying health conditions.

 – Dr Anubha Karol